SRF Program

 Educators are guided through a series of interactive modules (listed below) with strategies and techniques that build children's self-esteem, resilience and self-regulation through everyday educator-child interactions.

-• Module 1: Learn about the SEED program, its foundations at The Cheshire School and how to move through the modules.
+• Module 1: Learn about the SEED program and its foundations, as well as how to move through the modules.

 • Module 2: Identify the strengths and challenges for children in your room, and the factors that might be influencing their behaviour.

-• Module 3: Learn about ways to structure your room for maximum social and emotional learning, and to benefit children experiencing specific behavioural or emotional challenges.
+• Module 3: Learn about ways to set up your room and your daily routine for maximum social and emotional learning, and to benefit children experiencing specific behavioural or emotional challenges.

 • Module 4: Build your knowledge in therapeutic and positive behaviour strategies that foster children's self-esteem, resilience and self-regulation.